-City Rail Link (CRL) is an extension of the existing underground line through the Auckland city centre, passing through Britomart, under Albert, Vincent and Pitt Streets.
+City Rail Link (CRL) is an extension of the existing underground line through the Auckland city centre in New Zealand (NZ), passing through Britomart, under Albert, Vincent and Pitt Streets.

 The purpose of the CRL is to improve the accessibility in Auckland to support the city’s growth.
 The population of Auckland is expected to exceed 2.1 million by 2040.

 The extension line will reduce the travel time between New Lynn and Aotea from 51 minutes to 23 minutes, with travel times from Manukau Centre to Karangahape Road down from one hour to 42 minutes.

 City Rail Link project

 The plan for CLR was first proposed in the 1920s, when it was estimated to span 1.75 miles and cost $600,000.
 In 2009, an investigation was made into determining a route for the CRL, where consultants were appointed to identify the preferred route and prepare a concept design.
 In November 2010, the consultants revealed the study report, recommending the government to consider the project.